 Occasionally, there may be an event which "interrupts" the delivery of the service to an individual.
+For example, if the service user requires a period of unexpected hospitalisation.
 When a service is not being delivered due to a change in circumstances, the contract needs to be placed into an 'on hold' status on the system.
 This is called an Intermission.
 In cases of Intermissions, fees will not be payable throughout the period of an intermission.